Mixed integer linear optimization formulations for learning optimal binary classification trees: Introduction

-In this paper, we propose four $\milo$ formulations for finding optimal binary decision trees and show their strong linear optimization (LO) relaxations compared to current $\milo$ formulations in the literature.
-Through experimental testing on 13 publicly available datasets, we highlight the practical application of the proposed $\milo$ formulations and their ability to scale.
+\textbf{Our Contribution}: In this paper, we focus on univariate binary classification decision trees: trees in which each parent has exactly two children and each branching vertex observes a single feature.
+We propose four $\milo$ formulations for finding optimal binary decision trees and show their strong linear optimization (LO) relaxations compared to current $\milo$ formulations in the literature.
+Further we show total unimodularity properties of our proposed models.
+Through experimental testing on 16 publicly available datasets, we highlight the practical application of the proposed $\milo$ formulations, their ability to scale, and strong performance against traditional branch and bound methods.
 In Section~\ref{related-work}, we review related work on binary decision trees.
 In Section~\ref{milosection}, we propose our four $\milo$ formulations: two multi-commodity flow formulations ($\mcfone$ and $\mcftwo$), and two cut-based formulations ($\cutone$ and $\cuttwo$) for finding optimal binary trees.
-In Section~\ref{theorycomp}, we provide theoretical comparisons against the most recent and strongest $\milo$ formulation, $\flowoct$, proposed by~\cite{aghaei2021}.
-In Section~\ref{compexpr}, we provide computational experiments supporting our theoretical results.
+In Section~\ref{theorycomp}, we provide theoretical comparisons against the most recent and strongest $\milo$ formulation, $\flowoct$, proposed by~\citet{aghaei2021}.
+In Section~\ref{tu} we show total unimodularity properties through equitable bicolorings of column submatrices with the results of~\citet{ghoulia1962}.
+In Section~\ref{compexpr}, we provide computational experiments supporting our theoretical results and report in-sample optimization performance, out-of-sample test performance, efficiently generated Pareto frontiers for an understanding of the relationship between tree topology and out-of-sample test performance, and variations on our proposed cut-based $\milo$ models for speeding up solution time.
 Our goal is to provide those interested in finding optimal binary decision trees a set of implementable and flexible $\milo$ formulations.